ddev/ddev/docs/users/providers/provider-introduction.md

 Each provider recipe is a yaml file that can be named any way you want to name it.
 The examples are mostly named after the hosting providers, but they could be named "upstream.yaml" or "live.yaml", so you could `ddev pull upstream` or `ddev pull live`.
 If you wanted different upstream environments to pull from, you could name one "prod" and one "dev" and `ddev pull prod` and `ddev pull dev`.

+[Example recipes](https://github.com/drud/ddev/tree/master/cmd/ddev/cmd/dotddev_assets/providers) are provided for at least [Acquia](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/providers/acquia.yaml.example), [DDEV-Live](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/providers/ddev-live.yaml.example), [Local files](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/providers/localfile.yaml.example) (like Dropbox, for example),  [Pantheon.io](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/providers/pantheon.yaml.example), [Platform.sh](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/providers/platform.yaml.example), and [rsync](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/providers/rsync.yaml.example).
+We know that you'll find improvements to these examples and will have lots to contribute for other hosting providers, and we look forward to your contributions as PRs here or in [ddev-contrib](https://github.com/drud/ddev-contrib).

-Each provider recipe consists of several mostly-optional stanzas:
+Each provider recipe is a file named `<provider>.yaml` and consists of several mostly-optional stanzas:

 * `environment_variables`: Environment variables will be created in the web container for each of these during pull or push operations.
 They're used to provide context (project id, environment name, etc.) for each of the other stanzas.
 * `db_pull_command`: A script that determines how ddev should pull a database.
 It's job is to create a gzipped database dump in /var/www/html/.ddev/.downloads/db.sql.gz.